There are innumerable cool things to do in Mexico City, whether you like culture, gastronomy, history, and/or entertainment.

 Even those who have lived in the city their entire lives have a long Mexico City bucket list of places and activities we have yet to accomplish.
 In our blog entry “One day in Mexico City” you’ll find some activities and spots you can’t miss while visiting the most popular areas in the city.

 However, there are many places, restaurants, and hidden treasures in the streets of Mexico City waiting to be discovered by curious travelers and foodies like yourself.

-To have the best culture trip in Mexico City, consider the length of your stay and your travel preferences, so you can properly organize your time and take advantage of this city’s versatility whilst taking part in interesting, fun, and original activities that gather what you like the most.
+To have the best cultural trip in Mexico City, consider the length of your stay and your travel preferences, so you can properly organize your time and take advantage of this city’s versatility whilst taking part in engaging, fun, and original activities focussed on what you like the most.

 Mexico City tourist map

-Mexico City has an important number of tourist attractions, such as the National Anthropology Museum, the Angel of Independence, Chapultepec, the Frida Kahlo Museum, and the Metropolitan Cathedral.
+Mexico City has many tourist attractions, including the National Anthropology Museum, the Angel of Independence, Chapultepec, the Frida Kahlo Museum, and the Metropolitan Cathedral.
 However, each one of the city’s main districts has its worth-visiting spots.

 Insider’s Map: underrated, non-touristy destinations in Mexico City

 If one thing is clear for us at Sabores México Food Tours, there are more than nine million ways of experiencing Mexico City.
 Each one of its citizens and visitors enjoys its cultural, gastronomic, and entertainment offers in a truly unique way.